Create Hyperlink in Excel

 The available types of hyperlink are listed on the left hand side of the 'Insert Hyperlink' window.
 These are described, individually, below:

-You can either navigate to the file or web page through the 'Insert Hyperlink' window, or you can type the address of the file or web page directly into the Address: field.
+You can either navigate to the file or web page or you can type the address of the file or web page directly into the Address: field of the dialog box.

 If you select this option, you will be presented with options that allow you to select a worksheet and specify a cell reference within the current Excel workbook.

 The third option on the left of the 'Insert Hyperlink' window is to create a hyperlink to a New Document.
-If you select this option, you will be presented with a window that asks you to specify the name and location of the new document.
+If you select this option, you will be presented with a window that asks you to specify the name and location of the required new document.
 If you enter these details, and click OK, a new Excel document will be created and hyperlinked to.

 The final option on the left of the 'Insert Hyperlink' window is to create a hyperlink to an e-mail address.
 Selecting this option allows you to specify an e-mail address to link to, either by typing the address directly into the window, or selecting from recently used e-mail addresses.